Willard Worden: Legacy

 In 1994, Worden was included in the exhibition Pictorialism in California: Photographs 1900-1940, organized by the J. Paul Getty Museum in Los Angeles and the Huntington Library.
 The Museum of Modern Art in New York included Worden in a large traveling exhibition, American Photography 1890-1965, shown in seven European venues from 1995 to 1997.
 In 2001, Worden was included in the Oakland Museum of California's exhibition Capturing Light: Masterpieces of California Photography, 1850-2000, and his work San Francisco at Night—City Hall Illuminated (plate 1) was reproduced on the cover of the exhibition catalogue.

 The centennial in 2015 of the Panama-Pacific International Exhibition returned Worden to the limelight.
 Along with its major exhibition documenting the many aspects of the PPIE, the de Young Museum in Golden Gate Park (just steps from Portals of the Past) mounted a concurrent exhibit presenting "70 of Worden’s most evocative photos" and exploring his unique niche in the history of both photography and the Bay Area, Portals of the Past: The Photographs of Willard Worden.
 The Fine Arts Museums of San Francisco also published a companion book of the same name, with a ground-breaking biographical appreciation of the photographer by James A. Ganz, who told a reporter, "Worden had a refined eye for the Bay Area’s particular beauty.
 I think if you look at his landscapes, especially some of the dune pictures, they stack up against Ansel Adams."

-At the same time, the advent of online shopping and online auctions has brought Worden's widely scattered and long-neglected work back into circulation.
-Perhaps because they more closely hew to accepted notions of fine-art photography, his uncolored prints tend to bring higher prices than his "old-timey" but unfaded hand-colored landscapes and seascapes.
-Today, as in Worden's heyday, they continue to offer a more affordable alternative to traditional oil paintings and watercolors.
+At the same time, the growth of online shopping and online auctions has brought Worden’s widely scattered and long-neglected work back into circulation.
+His uncolored prints tend to command higher prices than his hand-colored landscapes and seascapes, possibly because they more closely align with established notions of fine-art photography.
+Today, as in Worden’s heyday, these works continue to offer a more affordable alternative to traditional oil paintings and watercolors.